-Dental Implants Look Unnatural
+Myth: Dental Implants Look Unnatural

 This common misconception is unsurprising considering that we tend to assume that any dental apparatus can’t possibly look natural.
 Coupled with this, the phrase “titanium implant” can be misleading, creating the image of a metal tooth.

 The truth is that “titanium” refers to the root inserted into the jaw bone.
-What is actually visible is the “crown,” which is constructed of high-tech porcelain that is both incredibly durable and natural-looking, the luster of the porcelain mimicking that of our enamel.
+What is actually visible is the “crown,” which is constructed of high-tech porcelain that is both incredibly durable and natural-looking, the luster of the porcelain mimicking that of tooth enamel.

-Implants Require Too Much Upkeep
+Myth: Implants Require Too Much Upkeep